The Smugglers of Sennen

 convicted him, let alone one composed entirely of his peers.
 His grandfather,

-also a Dionysiu Williams, was an eminent mathmatician and astrologer, and had
+also a Dionysius Williams, was an eminent mathematician and astrologer, and had

 married into the family that owned the Manor of Maen/Mayon [the Tremewans.]

-Dionysius Williams III, although base born, had inherited the Manor under his
+Dionysius Williams III, although base born, had inherited the Manor under the

-natural father Dionysius Williams II's will.
+natural father Dionysius Williams II.
 He thus owned considerable property

 in Sennen, including the Cove.
 He was to die, with no direct male heirs, in